OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-, Winterplace is a great family ski resort in the southern part of the state.
+With a name like Winterplace, you know the place is perfect for skiing and snowboarding.
+Located off Interstate 77 south of Beckley, West Virginia, Winterplace is a great family ski resort in the southern part of the state.
 The ski season always depends on snow, but the resort usually opens in December and closes in March.
-All of the runs have snowmakers, so even if the natural snow is lower than normal, the trails will be open as long as the temperature is cold enough.
-The slopes include ten lifts and runs at all levels of difficulty, and the resort offers lessons for beginners.
-For those who don’t want to ski, they can check out the snow tubing park, the largest snow tubing area in the state.
-The resort has cabins to rent while you’re skiing, or you can find hotels in nearby Beckley.
+All of the runs have snowmakers, so, even if the natural snow is lower than normal, the trails will be open as long as the temperature is cold enough.
+With 27 runs, 10 lifts and one snow park, the resort caters to all abilities.
+Night skiing is available on nearly every single run, allowing for long days on the hill.
+For those who don’t want to ski, check out the snow tubing park, the largest in the state.
+The resort has cabins to rent for a weekend away, or you can find hotels in nearby Beckley.

 Every in December, this golf resort and city park transforms into a ski resort.
 While it is only open on weekends, it does provide a fun afternoon on the slopes.
 It has a tiny hill with three lifts and a couple of green and blue runs to schuss down.
 Beginners can sign up for lessons – it’s a great place to learn before progressing onto a bigger resort once you’ve mastered the basics.
 Kids are well catered for here, thanks to the Bunny School and tubing slope.
 Lift passes are cheap, starting at $22 for adults, while under-fives ski for free when accompanied by a paying adult.